pawansarule/BCA-Sci-Practical_Slips-FOC-MS_PPT/README.md

 Q19.
 Use PowerPoint to create a slideshow entitled “Rural Life and Urban Life”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.

 Q20.
-Use PowerPoint to create a slideshow for explaining about “Block diagram of Computer”.
+Use PowerPoint to create a slideshow for explaining about “Block Diagram of Computer”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects

 Q21.
 Use PowerPoint to create a slideshow entitled “Ganpati Festival”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.